Skip to main content

 Nurse administrators’ main priority is maintaining the well-being and success of their employees, including mitigating workplace violence and fostering safe environments for nurses and patients.
 The COVID-19 pandemic spurred an uptick in harassment and workplace violence in healthcare settings, especially patient harassment toward nurses.
 This trend poses challenges to the well-being of nursing professionals and, if left unaddressed, patient care.

 Nurse administrators play a critical role in improving workplace culture, however.
-Graduates of the Texas A&M International University (TAMIU) online Master of Science in Nursing (MSN) – Nursing Administration program explore organizational structures and management strategies that create supportive and inclusive workplaces.
+Graduates of the Texas A&M International University (TAMIU) online Master of Science in Nursing (MSN) – Nursing Administration program explore organizational structures and management strategies that create supportive workplaces.
 Practicum experiences with preceptor support allow students to apply these techniques in real-world situations.

 What Is Workplace Violence and Harassment?